songchiu/songchiu/README.md

 - 👋 Hi, I’m @songchiu
 - 👀 I’m interested in Computer Science, Information Management
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning Laravel8, Kubernetes
 - 💞️ I’m looking to collaborate on Google Development Student Club
 - 📫 How to reach me ??!

 <!---
 songchiu/songchiu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.